sa-ne/openshift-github-actions/README.md

 ---

-**WARNING**: By default, Actions logs are pubic.
+**WARNING**: By default, Actions logs are public.
 Anyone can view them.

 ---
 #### Create required Repository Secrets